 Well, there are loads of lightweight bike locks.
-The shops are full of brightly coloured cable locks and spindly armed u-locks.
+The shops are full of brightly colored cable locks and spindly armed u-locks.
 And they’re usually really cheap too.
 But the problem is: none of them will protect your bike!

 Why?
-Well, unfortunately there’s a direct link between weight and security.
+Well, unfortunately, there’s a direct link between weight and security.
 And generally, the lighter a bike lock, the less secure it is.

 If you’re not sure who Sold Secure are, or how to decide what level of protection you need, check out my complete guide to choosing the best bike lock.